 School Assessed Coursework (SAC) and Allocated Marks

-Reading and Responding is assessed both in Unit 3 and Unit 4.
-This means that you will study two texts for this outcome, one text for each unit.
+Reading and Creating is assessed in Unit 3.
 The number of allocated marks are:

 - Unit 3 English – 30 marks

 Exactly when Text Response is assessed within each unit is dependent on each school; some schools at the start of the unit, others at the end.
 The time allocated to your SAC is also school-based.
 Often schools use one or more periods combined, depending on how long each of your periods last.
-Teachers can ask you to write anywhere from 700 to 1200 words for your essay (keep in mind that it’s about quality, not quantity!)
+Teachers can ask you to write anywhere from 800 to 1000 words for your essay (keep in mind that it’s about quality, not quantity!)
 Often, teachers will provide you with a list of prompts to practice before your SAC.
 Some teachers can be kind enough to hint you in the direction of a particular prompt that may be on the SAC.
 For your preparation, make sure you make use of the practice prompts!
 If your teacher hasn’t distributed any, don’t be afraid to ask.
-For more preparation ideas, check out ‘How to prepare for a SAC – Part 1 – Text Response’.
+For more preparation ideas, see below on how to prepare for your Text Response SAC!